 4. Our struggle is not against the world.
 Our struggle is not against our unbelieving parents; it is not against communism; it is not against democrats; it is not against Obama; it is not against evolutionists.

-These people are just the pawns of a larger battle.
+Why not?
+These people are just the pawns in a larger battle.
 Even the worst politicians are still simply blind pawns and don’t know what they are doing.

 His goal is the complete destruction of everything good, holy, and just.

 So if they are invisible to us, how do they fight?
 They influence the world’s way of thinking, set up false systems of belief, tempt people to sin, seek to undermine the foundations of the church through division.